Harmonic analysis: Abstract harmonic analysis

-For general non-abelian locally compact groups, harmonic analysis is closely related to the theory of unitary group representations.
+Harmonic analysis is closely related to the theory of unitary group representations for general non-abelian locally compact groups.
 For compact groups, the Peter–Weyl theorem explains how one may get harmonics by choosing one irreducible representation out of each equivalence class of representations.
-This choice of harmonics enjoys some of the useful properties of the classical Fourier transform in terms of carrying convolutions to pointwise products, or otherwise showing a certain understanding of the underlying group structure.
+This choice of harmonics enjoys some of the valuable properties of the classical Fourier transform in terms of carrying convolutions to pointwise products or otherwise showing a certain understanding of the underlying group structure.
 See also: Non-commutative harmonic analysis.

 If the group is neither abelian nor compact, no general satisfactory theory is currently known ("satisfactory" means at least as strong as the Plancherel theorem).
-However, many specific cases have been analyzed, for example SLn.
+However, many specific cases have been analyzed, for example, SLn.
 In this case, representations in infinite dimensions play a crucial role.